Xtrallux Extreme RX 352

 - Sports Medicine and Rehabilitation Clinics: to reduce swelling and hematoma, relieve pain, improve mobility, and treat acute soft-tissue injuries.

-LLLT and the Management of Hair Loss
+LLLT For Hair Loss

 Low-level light therapy was first approved by the Food and Drug Administration in 2007 for the treatment of mild to moderate male pattern hair loss for a laser comb device designed to re-grow hair.
-The problem with a laser comb device is that it is not practical in application, which leads to improper adherence of instructions for use and thus less than optimal results in non-clinical use.
-The emergence of the Capillus laser therapy cap revolutionized the use of
+The problem with a laser comb device is that it is not practical in application, which leads to improper adherence to instructions for use and thus less than optimal results in non-clinical use.
+The emergence of the Xtrallux laser therapy cap revolutionized the use of

 LLLT for hair loss using red light lasers has been reported to:

-- Increase cell metabolism and the health of blood vessels in the scalp for thicker, supple and more durable hair shafts
+- Increase cell metabolism and the health of blood vessels in the scalp for thicker, supple, and more durable hair shafts

 - Stimulate the sebaceous glands for silkier-looking hair